 - Eggs – You need 5 large eggs.

 - Vanilla extract – Use high-quality pure vanilla or make homemade vanilla extract for the best results.

 - Lemon juice – Lemon helps to counteract the eggy flavor that can become present in pound cakes.
-Use freshly squeezed lemon juice for best results.
+Use freshly squeezed lemon juice for the best results.

 - Salt – Just a dash is all you need to balance the flavors.

 - Cake flour – I love the soft, tight crumb that cake flour has to offer.
-Sift the flour a couple of time after weighing it for a supremely tender cake.
+Sift the flour a couple of times after weighing it for a supremely tender cake.

 - Sour cream – Use full-fat sour cream for the best results.